exercism/v3/languages/elm/reference/implementing-a-concept-exercise.md

 - A file containing the test suite (`tests/<NAME>.elm`).
 - An example implementation file that passes all the tests (`.meta/Example.elm`).

-What these files look like depends on your track.
-Note that some tracks might require more files in addition to the three files just mentioned.

 ## Step 7: update the general concept document